WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 There is also a panorama restaurant, and in winter, there are, of course, a lot of options for skiing or snowboarding but also snowshoe hiking.
 If you are not into winter sports, you can take some walks around the area, have a drink with a view, or just soak in the scenery!
 Or visit a whisky distillery.

-TIP: ORMA Whisky in a rather unique attraction in St.Moritz – at the Corvatsch top station you will find the highest whisky distillery in the world.
+TIP: ORMA Whisky is a rather unique attraction in St.Moritz – at the Corvatsch top station you will find the highest whisky distillery in the world.
 Here they are producing a single malt whistle called ORMA.

-• HOW TO GET THERE: You need to get to Corvatsch Talstation Surlej (1870 meters) by bus.
+- HOW TO GET THERE: You need to get to Corvatsch Talstation Surlej (1870 meters) by bus.
 Then take the gondola to Corvatsch Mittelstation Murtel (2702 meters) before getting on another gondola that will bring you up to Corvatsch Bergstation, located at 3303 meters above sea level.

 MUOTTAS MURAGL MOUNTAIN